onlyabhinav/cloudworks/blog_content/postgres_deployment_blog.md

 - **Confidence**: Automated verification ensures changes are applied correctly
 - **Rollback Safety**: Rollbacks, which used to be nerve-wracking, are now simple and reliable
 - **Better Reviews**: The structured approach improved our code review process—reviewers can quickly navigate to relevant sections and understand the scope of changes

+## Security Benefits: A Game Changer

+One of the most significant improvements over our Liquibase approach is security.
+With G3, we've eliminated the need to store database credentials in configuration files.

+**How it works:**

+- G3 server connects to the Postgres server using passwordless SSH authentication
+- Deployments execute using the `psql` command running as the postgres superuser
+- No passwords are stored in configuration files, scripts, or code repositories
+- All credentials are managed through SSH keys and system-level authentication

+This approach not only enhances security but also simplifies credential rotation and access management.
+We no longer worry about encrypted passwords in config files or credential leaks through version control systems.

 ## Looking Forward